Nebraska Red-White Spring Game Diary 2012

 Those lyrics held true and took a literal meaning last weekend.

-Although the game was cancelled due to severe weather, I was determined to provide some sort of coverage and this probably came out a lot more interesting than if I did a position by position breakdown of the game.
+Although the game was cancelled due to severe weather, I was determined to provide some sort of coverage for you all.
+To be honest, this is probably way more interesting than any position-by-position breakdown I could have produced.

-If you were one of the “lucky” ones that purchased a ticket for this game the Athletic Department provided two options for you ticket holders.
+If you were one of the “lucky” ones that purchased a ticket for this game, the athletic department provided two options for you.
 Click here for details.

-Without further ado, here’s documentation of my Nebraska Red-White Game weekend:
+Without further ado, here’s how my Nebraska Red-White Game weekend experience went down…

 Friday – 4/13

-4:42 PM CST – I think I pretty much blacked out once we got to Ogallala and the radio stations started getting a little twangy.
+4:42 PM CST – I pretty much blacked out once we got to Ogallala and the radio stations started getting a little twangy.
 Either that or I got “Smashmouth’d”.
-Seriously, it’s like I was in the DeLorean and accidentally typed in the exact time Astro Lounge was released.
+Seriously, it was like I was in the DeLorean and accidentally typed in the exact time Astro Lounge was released.

-6:30 PM CST – I finally get into Lincoln and one of my old college buddies and I headed out to the Watering Hole for some food and drinks before we took down the potion later that night.
+6:30 PM CST – I finally rolled into Lincoln.
+One of my old college buddies and I headed out to the Watering Hole for some food and drinks before we took down the potion later that night.
 Not sure why we decided to go there as we both think their wings are waaaay overrated.
 I guess since we planned on going to the N-Zone later that weekend we thought we’d give it another try.

-Regardless, the first thing we see when we get seated is the man himself.
-The leader of the infamous 2007 defense – Mr. Corey McKeon.
-I’m not going to discuss another man’s fashion, as least not right now, but here’s what C-Mac was rocking at the Hole.
+Regardless, the first thing we see when we got seated was THE MAN himself.
+The leader of the infamous 2007 defense, Mr. Corey McKeon.

-While Suh was at El Portero downing as many burritos as he did QB’s, the Watering Hole got Mike the Miz.
+While Suh was at El Portero downing as many burritos as he did QBs during his Husker career, the Watering Hole was treated to Mike the Miz.

 Saturday – 4/14

-About 5 minutes into our walk it started to rain down a little harder so we decided to do a little jog to the Union to pick up a few ponchos.
+About five minutes into our walk it started to rain a little harder, so we decided to do a little jog to the Union to pick up a few ponchos.
 After we made our poncho purchase we made our way towards some of the tailgating near the stadium when we noticed a crowd of people just waiting both outside and inside the revolving Union doors.
 It was raining harder than Money Mayweather at the Bunny Ranch.

-11:38 AM MST – After receiving quite a few texts and reading a few message board posts about the game possibly being cancelled and random power outages (i.e. The Embassy and Qdoba) I decided that I was going to make it inside that stadium no matter what before the Athletic Department put the official kibosh on the practice game.
+11:38 AM MST – After receiving a ton of texts and reading a few message board posts about random power outages (e.g., Embassy Suites and Qdoba) and the game possibly being cancelled, I decided I was going to make it inside that stadium no matter what.
+I needed to make a move before the AD put the official kibosh on the practice game.

-12:03 PM MST – We made it inside the stadium and are among probably 3-5,000 die-hard (idiotic?) fans holding out hope the game will still be played.
+12:03 PM MST – We made it inside the stadium and were among probably 3,000-5,000 die-hard (idiotic?) fans who held out hope the game would still be played.

 12:08 PM MST – Basically it was a free-for-all inside the stadium because of the lack of security and ushers.
 I, being all hyped up, had the sudden urge to run around on the field.
 So I did.
 It was the most excitement on the field that day.
-I did hear Micah Kreikemeier proposed at mid-field that same day but I must have missed that.
+I heard Micah Kreikemeier proposed at mid-field that day, but I missed that.

 (Double-click the video above to play)

-12:11 PM MST – Like the wizard from the Wizard of Oz(borne), Dr. Tom comes on the screen and the crowd pipes down.
-He thanks everyone for coming and says… drum roll please… FREE CONCESSIONS FOR EVERYONE INSIDE THE STADIUM.
+12:11 PM MST – Like the wizard from the Wizard of Oz(borne), Dr. Tom came on the screen and the crowd piped down.
+He thanked everyone for coming and says…drum roll please… FREE CONCESSIONS FOR EVERYONE INSIDE THE STADIUM.
 BOOM.

 12:40 PM MST – For as few attendees as there were at the game, the concession stands sure moved slowly.
-I wasn’t actually even hungry as I ate before the game but I was going to get something out of this entire experience.
+I wasn’t actually even hungry as I ate before the game, but I was determined to get something out of this experience.
 I ordered a Runza and only ate about half of it.
 I was thisclose to spiking the rest of it on the field.

 Post-Game Festivities –

-Immediately after I was finished chomping on my Runza we head out towards Brewsky’s to meet up with fellow NoCoaster Jeff.
-He and his group definitely had a head-start on the old lady and me but I didn’t care.
+Immediately after I was finished chomping on my Runza we headed out towards Brewsky’s to meet up with another NCB writer.
+He and his group definitely had a head-start on the old lady and I, but I didn’t care.
 It was just nice to be dry and actually be drinking.

 Post-Post-Game Festivities –

-We slammed a few pitchers of Elk Creek Water and took part in a few random USA chants at Sandy’s and then made our way back to Harry’s Wonder bar and did a repeat of the night before.
+We slammed a few pitchers of Elk Creek Water at Sanyd’s, took part in a few random USA chants, and then made our way back to Harry’s Wonder bar to do a repeat of the night before.